 The park features dense green valleys and rocky hill terrain, with an ancient fort built on 800 meter (2,624 foot) high cliffs.
 It's a relatively small park, with an area of 105 square kilometers (65 square miles) that’s accessible for tourists.
 In addition to tigers, the park has a large array of wildlife including sloth bears, deer, leopards, jackals, and birds.

 Kabir, a famous mystic 14th century saint poet, spent time meditating and writing in the fort.
 Unfortunately, these days it remains off-limits, except when it opens for religious purposes a few times a year.

 In Madhya Pradesh state, almost 200 kilometers (124 miles) northeast of Jabalpur.
-The nearest village is Tala, which is the entry point of the park.
+The nearest village is Tala, which is the main entry point of the park.

 How to Get There

-Air India and Spicejet fly directly to Jabalpur from Delhi, then it’s around 4-5 hours by road from there to Bandhavgarh.
+Air India and Spicejet fly directly to Jabalpur from Delhi, then it’s around four or five hours by road from there to Bandhavgarh.

 Alternatively, Bandhavgarh can also be reached by rail from India’s major cities.
-The nearest train stations are Umaria, 45 minutes away, and Katni, around 2.5 hours away.
+The nearest train stations are Umaria, 45 minutes away, and Katni, about two and a half hours away.